Best time to travel to Idaho

 US-95 north of Moscow, ID

 A drive along the US-95 could take you right to a spectacular celestial show.
 Watch out for the northern lights as the highway winds by the rolling Palouse plains just north of Moscow, ID.
-As long as you're into a road trip, continue your adventure through to Tensed and further north until you feel like taking a break.
+As long as you're on a road trip, continue your adventure through to Tensed and further north until you feel like taking a break.

 Craters of the Moon National Monument & Preserve